A Close Look at 9 of the World's Most Active Volcanoes

 Notably, in 1978, scientists thought this volcano had gone dormant, but just 10 years later it erupted.
 After that, in 1993, it erupted during a Decade Volcano conference in Pasto, killing 6 scientists who had mounted an impromptu expedition to the crater, along with three tourists.
 Activity in recent times continues at a low level, dusting local areas in ash and presenting a risk to the nearby residents.

 Sakurajima used to be its own island volcano before its lava flows grew large enough to connect the mass to the Osumi Peninsula in Japan.
 This volcano has been erupting almost constantly since 1955, and thousands of small explosions happen each year, creating hazardous conditions for the nearby city of Kagoshima.

 On 18 August 2013, the volcano erupted from the Showa crater and produced an ash plume 3 miles (5,000 meters) high.
 It was the 500th eruption of the year.

 Notably, Sakurajima erupted in 1914, after being dormant for over a century.
 Luckily for the residents at the time, large earthquakes in the days prior gave them enough warning to flee to safety before the eruption hit.
 Once it did, it generated the massive lava flows that are responsible for connecting the island to the mainland.

 In fact, the 1914 eruption was atypical for the volcano, trending away from being explosive and tending to produce massive lava flows that continued on for months.
-During the flow of lava, the flows also engulfed several other smaller islands.
+During the flow of lava, several other smaller islands were engulfed.

 9. Santa Maria - Guatemala